assyl38/CNN-Image-Recognition/README.md

 <em> CNN architecture </em>
 </p>
 </br>
-In this example we'll build a neural network using the  [CIFAR-10 dataset](https://en.wikipedia.org/wiki/CIFAR-10) .
+In this example we'll build a neural network using the CIFAR-10 dataset

 # Credits